 - Understaffing.
 When a facility is understaffed, remaining staff may be stretched too thin to perform their jobs properly.

 These issues and more can make a residential treatment facility liable if your child suffered abuse during their stay.
 Remember, as the saying goes, “If you see something, say something.”
 Experienced attorneys can follow up on your concerns, investigate, and find out who is responsible.
-The child abuse attorneys at McGowan, Hood & Felder, LLC work to ensure residential treatment facilities are held to the highest standards – and if they are responsible for the abuse of a child, they will be brought to justice.
+The child abuse attorneys at McGowan, Hood, Felder & Phillips, LLC work to ensure residential treatment facilities are held to the highest standards – and if they are responsible for the abuse of a child, they will be brought to justice.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.